SHUR1K-N/ScrambleNinja-File-Scrambler/README.md

 <p>Example Execution</p>
 </div>

-This project was created in Python, as a product of curiosity with byte re-arrangement and un-re-arrangement within files.
+This project was created in Python, as a product of curiosity regarding byte re-arrangement and un-re-arrangement within files.

 ## File types tested so far & confirmed as fully supported
 - **.EXE**